NgJingRui/FAQ-QnA-matching/README.md

   Once you are on Rajeev Chowk , you can reach the Copper Heights compex and take right ...  --> 1 (label) The weather is rainy today --> 2 (label)
  ```
-The dictionaries are stored in pickle format on disc.
+The dictionaries are stored in pickle format in FAQs folder.